qinlincmu/ReachModelPlex/README.md

     -15: invalid tube (goal not ahead of car)

     -16: invalid steering (steering not in direction of goal)

+The detailed explanation of the ID for the new monitor is:

+    -1: 'OK',

+    -1: 't should start at 0',

+    -2: 'Control step should not change ry',

+    -3: 'Control step should not change rx',

+    -4: 'Control step should not change ly',

+    -5: 'Control step should not change lx',

+    -11: 'Point is too close, must turn right more',  # SafeControlFrontLineLeft

+    -8: 'Point is too close, must turn left more', # SafeControlFrontLineRight

+    -10: 'Point is close, must turn right more to reach it',  # SafeControlCircleLeft

+     -7: 'Point is close, must turn left more to reach it', # SafeControlCircleLineLeft

+     -9: 'Point is far on the right, must turn right more', # SafeControlBackLineLeft

+     -6: 'Point is far on the left, must turn left more', # SafeControlBackLineRight

+    -12: 'Turning too far away from the point', # SafeControlDir

+    -13: 'Angular velocity is too large',

+    -14: 'dt cannot be negative',

+    -15: 'Speed cannot be negative',

+    -16: 'Speed is out of range',

+    -17: 'Curvature is out of range',

 Users can choose to use a dynamic model considering a linear tire model or a kinamatic model.
 Please refer to utility/constant for different settings.
 Dynamic model examples can be seen here: 1) without fallback control https://www.youtube.com/watch?v=90w0Na-vdBo&list=PLCkHY0TE8CilEE_Xzf0xhDkSVDQpH3Skm&index=4 2) with fallback control https://www.youtube.com/watch?v=AZ_8B1bsnO4&list=PLCkHY0TE8CilEE_Xzf0xhDkSVDQpH3Skm&index=5